 • Has competence in their ability to safely run trips, including being able to manage emergencies.

-• RAFA/WAFA Certification.
+• RAFA/WAFA Certification,

 Responsibilities